 The University of Alaska Fairbanks offers a bachelor’s degree (BA or BS) and a joint PhD program with University of Alaska Anchorage in Clinical/Community Psychology with a rural indigenous focus.

 PO Box 756480

 Fairbanks, AK 99775-6480

-Alaska Pacific University offers a bachelor of arts (BA) degree in Counseling Psychology major and a master of science degree (MS) in Counseling Psychology.
+Alaska Pacific University offers a bachelor of arts (BA) degree in Counseling Psychology major and a master of science degree (MS) in Counseling Psychology and a Psy.D in Psychology.
 For more information contact: